jxlsteam/jxls/jxls-site/src/site/markdown/reference/each_command.md

 Command Attributes
 ------------------

-*Each-Command* has the following attributes
+*Each-Command* has the following attributes:

+* `items` is a name of a context variable containing the collection (Iterable<?>) or array to iterate

 * `var` is a name of the variable in Jxls context to put each new collection item when iterating

-* `items` is a name of a context variable containing the collection (Iterable<?>) or array to iterate

 * `varIndex` is name of variable in Jxls context that holds current iteration index, zero based

-* `area` is a reference to XLS Area used as `each command` body

 * `direction` is a value of `Direction` enumeration which may have values `DOWN` or `RIGHT` to indicate how to repeat the command body - by rows or by columns.
 The default value is `DOWN`.